Publication Ethics and Malpractice Statement

 EJT-papers must be original and adhere to a high scientific (content) and technical (language, artwork, etc.) standard.

 The International Code of Zoological Nomenclature (living and fossil animals) and the International Code of Nomenclature for algae, fungi and plants should be followed rigorously.

 When new material has been collected for the purposes of the study, the authors must ensure that all necessary permits have been obtained prior to collecting.
-The authors are required to deposit all type materials in a public natural history collection.
+The authors are required to deposit at least the holotypes in a public repository.